eGovPDX/portlandor/web/themes/custom/rain/README.md

 ## Project Roadmap
 * Webpack-based build process
   * Use Webpack for bundling any javascript created
-  * SASS compiling should be folded into that process so there is only one build process
+  * Sass compiling should be folded into that process so there is only one build process
 * Look at how to better use Twig functions between Pattern Lab and Drupal so there isn't reliance on naming conventions